m4ikLum/Whisper-to-Words/README.md

    1) Assets/Undertone/Plugins/Windows/x64/onnxruntime_providers_cuda.dll.zip
    2) Assets/Undertone/Plugins/iOS/libonnxruntime.a.zip

-The final report details documentation of the project as well as our findings after rounds of testing.
+The report details documentation of the project as well as our findings after rounds of testing.